dallinson/Chessatron/README.md

 The [SEE tests](tests/see_tests.cpp) are from Starzix

-Testing was performed using OpenBench
+Testing was performed using OpenBench with support from Pyrobench

 And most importantly, the development of this engine would not be possible without the brilliant people in the Stockfish Discord